 Q. My online ticket doesn’t have a barcode.
 Does that matter?

-A. Yes, as they won’t be able to scan it when you board.
-You will need to get a paper version of the ticket at the ticketing agents in the ports before you embark.
+A. If you need to have a paper ticket your ticket/email confirmation will inform you.
+Usually you will need to get a paper version of the ticket at the ticketing agents in the ports before you embark.
+This can cost a couple of Euro.

 Q. Is First Class or Business Class worth it?